Yle

-Yle was long funded by revenues obtained from a broadcast receiving license fee payable by the owners of radio sets (1927–76) and television sets (1958–2012), as well as receiving a portion of the broadcasting license fees payable by private television broadcasters.
-Since 2013, the license fee has been replaced by a public broadcasting tax (known as the Yle tax), collected annually from private individuals and corporations together with their other taxes.

-By far the largest part of the Yle tax is collected from individual taxpayers, with payments assessed on a sliding scale.
+Yle was long funded by revenues obtained from a broadcast receiving license fee payable by the owners of radio sets (1927–1976) and television sets (1958–2012) and through a portion of the broadcasting license fees payable by private television broadcasters.
+Since 2013, the license fee has been replaced by a public broadcasting tax (known as the Yle tax) collected annually from Finnish citizens and corporations.
+The main part of the Yle tax is collected from individual taxpayers, with payments assessed on a sliding scale.
 Minors and those with an annual income less than €7,813 are exempt.
-At the lower limit the tax payable by individuals is €50 per annum and the maximum (payable by an individual with a yearly income of €20,588 or more) is €140.
+At the lower limit, the tax payable by individuals is €50 per annum, and the maximum (payable by an individual with a yearly income of €20,588 or more) is €140.
 The rationale for the abolition of the television license fee was the development of other means of delivering Yle's services, such as the Internet, and the consequent impracticality of continuing to tie the fee to the ownership of a specific device.
 Yle receives no advertising revenue, as all channels are advertisement-free.
 Yle has a status that could be described as that of a non-departmental public body.
 It is governed by a parliamentary governing council.
 Yle's turnover in 2010 was €398.4 million.
-In 2018, Yle's annual budget was about €530 million.
+In 2024, Yle's annual budget was about €600 million.

 Yle operates three national television channels, 13 radio channels and services, and 25 regional radio stations.
-As Finland is constitutionally bilingual—around 5.5% of the population speaks Swedish as their mother tongue—Yle provides radio and TV programming in Swedish through its Swedish-language department, Svenska Yle.
-As is customary in Finnish television and cinemas, foreign films and TV programs, as well as segments of local programs that feature foreign language dialogues (e.g. news interviews), are generally subtitled on Yle's channels.
+As Finland is constitutionally bilingual—around 5.5% of the population speaks Swedish as their native language—Yle provides radio and TV programming in Swedish through its Swedish-language department, Svenska Yle.
+As is customary in Finland, foreign films and TV programmes (as well as segments of local programmes that feature foreign language content, like news reports) are generally subtitled on Yle's channels.
 Dubbing is used in cartoons intended for young children who have not yet learned to read; off-screen narration in documentaries is also frequently dubbed.

 In the field of international broadcasting, one of Yle's best-known services was Nuntii Latini, the news in Latin, which was broadcast worldwide and made available on the Internet.

-Yle was one of 23 founding broadcasting organizations of the European Broadcasting Union in 1950.
+Yle was one of 23 founding broadcasting organisations of the European Broadcasting Union in 1950.
 It hosted the Eurovision Song Contest 2007 in Helsinki.